entekadesign/kobold-alarm-clock-card/README.md

 - Set time display font to system or any of three presets
 - Set duration of snooze (before alarm becomes active again)
 - Set duration of triggered alarm (before it becomes inactive)
-- Improve reliability by setting HA entities for ping and locally-hosted alarm
+- Improve reliability by setting HA entities to ping and to sound local alarm

 ```yaml
 type: custom:kobold-alarm-clock